TNKASE- tenecteplase kit

 • 14 CLINICAL STUDIES

-14.1 Acute Myocardial Infarction
+14.2 Acute ST Elevation Myocardial Infarction

 ASSENT-2

-The Assessment of the Safety and Efficacy of a New Thrombolytic (ASSENT-2) study was an international, randomized, double-blind trial that compared 30-day mortality rates in 16,949 patients assigned to receive an IV bolus dose of TNKase or an accelerated infusion of Activase® (alteplase).
+The Assessment of the Safety and Efficacy of a New Thrombolytic (ASSENT-2) study was an international, randomized, double-blind trial that compared 30-day mortality rates in 16,949 patients assigned to receive an IV bolus dose of TNKase or an accelerated infusion of Activase (alteplase).
 Eligibility criteria included onset of chest pain within 6 hours of randomization and ST-segment elevation or left bundle branch block on electrocardiogram (ECG).
 Patients were to be excluded from the trial if they received GP IIb/IIIa inhibitors within the previous 12 hours.
-TNKase was dosed using actual or estimated weight in a weight-tiered fashion as described in Dosage and Administration (2.1).
+TNKase was dosed using actual or estimated weight in a weight-tiered fashion as described in Dosage and Administration (2.2).
 All patients were to receive 150–325 mg of aspirin administered as soon as possible, followed by 150–325 mg daily.
 Intravenous heparin was to be administered as soon as possible: for patients weighing ≤ 67 kg, heparin was administered as a 4000-unit IV bolus followed by infusion at 800 U/hr; for patients weighing > 67 kg, heparin was administered as a 5000-unit IV bolus followed by infusion at 1000 U/hr.
 Heparin was continued for 48 to 72 hours with infusion adjusted to maintain aPTT at 50–75 seconds.
 The use of GP IIb/IIIa inhibitors was discouraged for the first 24 hours following randomization.
-The results of the primary endpoint (30-day mortality rates with non-parametric adjustment for the covariates of age, Killip class, heart rate, systolic blood pressure and infarct location) along with selected other 30-day endpoints are shown in Table 2.
+The results of the primary endpoint (30-day mortality rates with non-parametric adjustment for the covariates of age, Killip class, heart rate, systolic blood pressure and infarct location) along with selected other 30-day endpoints are shown in Table 5.

-Table 2 ASSENT-2 Mortality, Stroke, and Combined Outcome of Death or Stroke Measured at Thirty Days
+Table 5 ASSENT-2 Mortality, Stroke, and Combined Outcome of Death or Stroke Measured at Thirty Days

 30-Day EventsTNKase